jethomas2020/Web-Visualization-Dashboard/README.md

             The data comes from exporting the .csv file as HTML, and converting it to HTML.
             We used Pandas that also has a nifty method approprately called to_html that allows us to generate a HTML table from a Pandas dataframe.

+Finally, the website has been deployed to GitHub pages.  https://jethomas2020.github.io/Web-Visualization-Dashboard/

 The website, at the top of every page, has a navigation menu that: